Tomoko Takahashi, PhD, EdD, LHD

 Professor of Linguistics and Education

-Takahashi received her BA in English with magna cum laude from Albertus Magnus College in 1977.
-She subsequently entered Columbia University for graduate studies in applied linguistics, earning her doctorate in 1984.
+Takahashi received her BA in English with magna cum laude from Albertus Magnus College.
+She subsequently entered Columbia University for graduate studies, earning a doctorate in applied linguistics.
 She continued her post-doctoral research at Columbia while teaching applied linguistics and training graduate-level students to become language teachers.
+She has also received a doctorate in translation studies from Monash University in Australia.